ReqRest/ReqRest-Documentation/doc/articles/getting-started.md

 ## Creating the `JsonPlaceholderClient`

-Independent of what API you are wrapping, you will always have to create a class which inherits from the @"ReqRest.RestClient" class.
-Such a client is the entry point for creating requests against the REST API.
+Independent of what API you are wrapping, you will always have to create a class which inherits from @"ReqRest.RestClient".
+A `RestClient` class is the main entry point for users which want to interact with the REST API.
+With such a client, users can start building requests against the API via method chains, for example `myClient.Users(123).Todos().Post(newTodoItem)`.
+Futhermore, a `RestClient` holds the configuration for the requests which are being made, for example the API's base URL (in our case `https://jsonplaceholder.typicode.com`) or the `HttpClient` which should be used for making the requests.

-Create a new class called `JsonPlaceholderClient`, inherit from the @"ReqRest.RestClient" class and copy the code below.
+For this example, create a new class called `JsonPlaceholderClient`, inherit from @"ReqRest.RestClient" and copy the code below.

 ```csharp